ncsu-landscape-dynamics/PoPS-Global/docs/start_here.md

 ## Seasonality and mortality
 PoPS Global allows the user to restrict pest or pathogen export to certain times of the year.
 This is useful when the pest is known to predominately be transported or only survive during certain life stages.
 For example, a pest may not survive long distance transport as an adult but can survive as eggs.
 In this case, you may limit export of the pest to months that are associated with egg laying.
 You also can set the mortality parameter (mu) to decrese the probablity of entry with increasing distance if a pest or pathogen is known to experience mortality during transport.

-## Host area data
-PoPS Global computes the likelihood that a pest will arrive in an area with suitable host plant species by comparing total commodity destination area with total host area.
-Host area does not need to be spatially explicit and can be a sum total for each node at each timestep.
-For example, historical annual cultivated area for crop hosts can be obtained from the FAOSTAT database.
-Or for other non-crop hosts, species distribution models can be used to estimate the area that is likely to contain suitable host.

 ## Commodity destination area
 The model is designed to compute the likelihood of pest or pathogen establishment based on the environments it is likely to be moved to.
 For example, a pest transported via consumer goods is most likely to arrive in areas with high human population density or a pathogen transmitted via crop seeds is most likely to arrive in agricultural areas.
 Therefore, the model calculations should be limited to areas that are likely pest or pathogen destination areas.

 For pests or pathogens transported on consumer goods, the Human Influence Index can be used to exclude unlikely destination areas from the analysis.
 An index threshold can be chosen by the user, but 16 is used by default to include all developed areas including major transportation corridors.

 For pests or pathogens associated with agricultural inputs, cropland area can be used to limit all computations to agricultural lands.

+## Host area data
+PoPS Global computes the likelihood that a pest will arrive in an area with suitable host plant species as the proportion of the commodity destination area with suitable hosts.
+The model assumes that all areas within the commodity destinations have an equal likehood of being where the pest is released into the environment.
+For example, if the commodity destination area for a node is 1,000,000 acres and there are 50,000 acres of host within the destination area, the likelihood that a pest transported on a commodity would arrive in an area with suitable host is 0.05.

+Host area does not need to be spatially explicit and can be a sum total for each node at each timestep.
+For example, historical annual cultivated area for crop hosts can be obtained from the FAOSTAT database.
+Or for other non-crop hosts, species distribution models can be used to estimate the area that is likely to contain suitable host.

 ## Pest migration history
 While the model was developed to provide a tool for approximating global movement of emerging pests and pathogens, results will be improved by calibrating the model parameters using known migration history data.